MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

-This baseline reference architecture illustrates how to design Azure Stack HCI 23H2 (_and later_) infrastructure to provide a platform to run highly available virtualized and containerized workloads.

-This architecture design provides workload agnostic guidance and recommendations for configuring Azure Stack HCI as a resilient platform to deploy and manage end user applications or business systems (_workload_).
+This architecture design provides workload agnostic guidance and recommendations for configuring Azure Stack HCI 23H2 (_and later_) infrastructure to provide a resilient platform to deploy and manage highly available virtualized and containerized workloads.
 Resource components covered include cluster design choice decisions for the physical nodes that provide the local compute, storage and networking capabilities, in addition to information for how to use Azure services to simplify and streamline the day-to-day management of Azure Stack HCI.

 For additional information on workload architectures patterns that are optimized to run on Azure Stack HCI, please review the content located under the "_Azure Stack HCI workloads_" navigation menu.